Tinkerforge/doc/en/source/Hardware/Bricklets/Load_Cell.rst

    :align: center
    :target: ../../_images/Misc/scale_w_master_1200.jpg

 * Building up the Scale Kit is pretty easy.
 Start by removing the protective foil from the plastic parts (there is foil on both sides).

 * Screw the 60mm MakerBeam and the load cell to the top plastic part.
+Ensure to screw the load cell with the arrow side to the plastic part and that the arrow is pointing away from the plastic part.

 .. image:: /Images/Misc/scale_setup_part0_350.jpg
    :scale: 100 %